 12:00 PM - 1:00 PM

 Dallas, TX 75201

 Talk About It

-The practice of architecture necessitates taking risks.
-A design error can have catastrophic safety and financial implications.
+The practice of architecture necessitates taking calculated and creative risks.
+All great achievements in architecture have been the result of calculated risks, both by the architect and by the client.
+Yet, a design flaw can have catastrophic safety and financial implications.
+Then there’s the design/build practice model.
 Business practices can lead to success or to the necessity of closing the firm’s doors.
 This four-part series will explore the risks of practicing architecture and how to mitigate those risks without becoming incapacitated in an effort to be safe.
-The series will include discussion of some important pitfalls which many architects do not fully understand and practice tips to help architects either avoid or mitigate them, plus a review of recent State of Texas legislative actions that have a significant impact on architectural practices.
+The series will include some common pitfalls in specific project types and a review of recent State of Texas legislative actions that have a significant impact on architectural practices.